ThemeZee/chronus/readme.txt

 == Changelog ==

+= 1.4 =
+* added new setting to change the text of the Read More button
+* improved styling of checkbox labels in comment form

 = 1.3 =
 * added default theme fonts as local fonts
 * use local fonts instead of Google fonts for GDPR compliance